Registration and Compliance Fees for Singapore Companies

 Setting up a company in Singapore is a straightforward and relatively inexpensive process, though it will still require some financial planning.

-This article will provide first-time company owners with an insight into how much it costs to incorporate a company in Singapore, as well as the post-incorporation costs involved.
+This article will provide first-time company owners with some insight into the costs of incorporating a company in Singapore, as well as the post-incorporation costs involved.

-How Much Does It Cost to Incorporate a Company?
+How Much Does It Cost to Incorporate a Company in Singapore?

-The company incorporation process in Singapore is fully computerised and done via the BizFile+ portal operated by the Accounting and Corporate Regulatory Authority (ACRA).
-For company incorporation, ACRA charges a S$15 fee for name application and a S$300 registration fee, for total administrative fees of S$315.
+The company incorporation process in Singapore is fully digital and carried out via the BizFile+ portal operated by the Accounting and Corporate Regulatory Authority (ACRA).
+For company incorporation, ACRA charges a S$15 fee for name application and a S$300 registration fee, i.e. a total administrative fee of S$315.

 As a SingPass ID is required to log into the BizFile+ portal, foreigners without SingPass cannot incorporate a company by themselves.
-Instead, they must engage the services of a corporate secretarial firm to do it for them.
+Instead, they must engage the services of a corporate secretarial firm to do so on their behalf.

 Most corporate secretarial firms in Singapore provide incorporation packages costing between S$500 and S$1,500 depending on the precise scope of services needed, though they may charge more for more complex services.